 In a narrower dashboard object, the Data pane may be hidden, but you can see the same information by clicking the Fields drop-down menu.

 Build queries by entering text

-- As you type, Ask Data searches data fields, functions and string values and displays results in a drop-down list.
+- As you type, Ask Data searches data fields, functions, and string values and displays results in a drop-down list.
 Click items in the list to add them to your current entry, shown above the search box.
 To automatically create a viz using the current entry, press Enter at any time.

 Build queries by adding suggested phrases

-Tableau will suggest phrases based on the most common queries asked in your lens and by others in your organisation.
+Tableau will suggest phrases based on the most common queries asked in your lens and by others in your organization.
 When you open your lens, you'll notice suggestions that will help you get quick answers to common questions.

 You can add these suggestions to your query by clicking them.
 As you add phrases to your query, the suggestions dynamically update with more relevant phrases.
 The view automatically builds with each selection.